 Name and job role.

-Peggy Tsai, Vice President of Data Solutions at BigID where I serve as the trusted data advisor to our customers.
+at BigID where I serve as the trusted data advisor to our customers.
 In addition, I help build out the BigID product to serve the needs of the enterprise data management office.

 Lastly, I represent BigID as a thought leader in the data industry.
 My background and experience in the financial services industry for the last 18 years has helped me understand the issues that many organizations are facing when building out a sustainable data governance program.
 I am excited to bridge my data background with the technology capabilities at BigID.